High velocity vent in a patented non-oscillating version to ISO 15364:2007 / MSC Circ. 677 and ISO 16852

 The secondary valve will release over-pressure only; it has no blow-down.

-venting needs.
-So, put differently, the tank pressure never reach the
+venting needs only.
+Put differently, the tank pressure never reach the

 set-point of the primary valve and therefore de-pressurization of